lithops-cloud/lithops/runtime/azure_containers/README.md

 # Lithops runtime for Azure Container Apps

 The runtime is the place where the functions are executed.
-In Azure Container Apps, runtimes are based on docker images, in this sense you can run functions using any Python version > 3.6.
+In Azure Container Apps, runtimes are based on Docker images, so you can run functions with modern Python versions supported by your base image.

-For running lithops on Azure Container Apps, you need a runtime build on the docker hub (or any other container registry), or you need a docker hub account for placing the runtimes created by lithops.
+For running lithops on Azure Container Apps, you need a runtime built on Docker Hub (or any other container registry), or you need a Docker Hub account for placing the runtimes created by lithops.

 If you don't have an already built runtime, the default runtime is built the first time you execute a function.
 Lithops automatically detects the Python version of your environment and deploys the default runtime based on it.